 Next, because commitments are generally future-oriented, agents need to revise their speculations about the future and therefore also the decision making over the time.
 This introduces the uncertainty in decision making, in this case, the uncertainty about whether the agent respects or honors the commitment - in addition to the probabilistic outcome of commitments.
 For instance, we notice that an agent may de-commit its commitments during its problem solving process, when keeping the commitments is in conflict to its performance goal.
-As before, initially at time 0, agent A chooses the plan A1, A2 and offers commitment about A2 to B. However, at time 60, where A1 completes, in the case that A1 fails or has q = 2, A may perform re-planning and select some alternative plan that can produce a better quality outcome.
+As before, initially at time 0, agent Achooses the plan A1, A2 and offers commitment about A2 to B. However, at time 60, where A1 completes, in the case that A1 fails or has q = 2, A would perform re-planning and select the alternative plan A3, A4 because that plan has a better quality outcome now.
 Clearly, B should be able to know this information at time 60 rather than to notice the commitment not in place at time 120.
-More interestingly, however, if we can specify at time 0 that there is a possibility of de-commitment at a future time (60), then B can take into account that possibility and not heavily depend on this commitment.
-On the other hand, if at time 60 A1 finishes with quality 6, then the quality outcome of the commitment has updated to a better distribution "80% q=6 and 20% q=0 at time 120", because now q(A1)=6.
+More interestingly, however, if we can specify at time 0 that there is a possibility of de-commitment at a future time (60), then B can plan even further.
+On the other hand, if at time 60 A1 finishes with quality 6, then the quality outcome of the commitment has changed to a better distribution "80% q=6 and 20% q=0 at time 120", because now q(A1)=6.
 It would also be helpful if this information can be updated to B. In other words, agent A can tell B, "right now I pledge to do A2 before time 120.
 However, you may hear more information about the commitment at time 60."
 The additional future information may be good (better distribution) or bad (de-commit).
 But the important thing is that the other agent, B, can make arrangements ahead of time to prepare for such information, hence better coordination.